hangnt1001/kubernetes-best-practices/README.md

 Security is not an individual’s responsibility it’s always the outcome of a joint effort.
 Without any further ado, here are the four categories:

-• General: Tasks that is common to both the primary teams (Dev & Ops) in the Delivery chain.
+• #### General: Tasks that is common to both the primary teams (Dev & Ops) in the Delivery chain.

-• Security: Tasks that can directly affect the overall cluster and infrastructure security.
+• #### Security: Tasks that can directly affect the overall cluster and infrastructure security.

-• Developers: Tasks that should be taken in account by the developers at time of building the Docker image itself.
+• #### Developers: Tasks that should be taken in account by the developers at time of building the Docker image itself.

-•Operations: Tasks that falls under the responsibility of the Ops team.
+• #### Operations: Tasks that falls under the responsibility of the Ops team.

 ### 1. General
 — — —